LutherAstrophysics/m23/README.md

 image_duration = 7.0
 radii_of_extraction = [3, 4, 5]
 cpu_fraction = 0 # (Optional), use a value between 0 to 1.
 Default is 0.6.
 Use 0 (meaning use single processor) if you're debugging
+# Defining dark prefix is also optional and perhaps something you'll almost never have to use.

 ## Optional, default will be used if you don't define